What is fetal growth restriction (FGR)?

 - Malnourishment: if a pregnant woman has severe dietary deficiencies, it can affect the baby’s growth.

-How to find a baby with abnormal growth?
+How to find a baby with abnormal growth because of a poor functioning placenta?

-There are several methods to assess whether a baby’s growth is progressing as expected.
-To check the growth of the baby, we compare the baby’s size to normal values, as described in the previous question.
+To check the growth of the baby, we compare the baby’s size to normal values.
 The challenge is to find the baby who is not growing well because the placenta is not working properly.
-This is more likely at the lowest percentiles or if there is a drop in the percentiles in different measurements during the pregnancy.
+This is more likely at the lowest percentiles or if there is a drop in the percentiles in subsequent measurements during the pregnancy.
 We also look for abnormalities in the blood flow in the baby’s umbilical cord and brain, or in the mother’s blood vessels that supply the womb.
-Both the baby being too small and abnormal blood flow in the baby and the mother are signs of FGR.
+If the baby is relatively small and the blood flow in the baby and the mother are abnormal, this can be a sign of a poor functioning placenta.

 Read more

 Blood vessels are assessed with Doppler ultrasound.
-It shows the blood flow velocity patterns and the measurements we take reflect the resistance of the organs that the blood flows towards.
-A high resistance may suggest reduced blood flow, leading to lower oxygen levels.
+It shows the blood flow velocity patterns and the measurements reflect the resistance of the organs that the blood is flowing to.
+Each vessel has its own normal pattern.

 The blood vessels that are most often measured are: